astroumd/lmtoy/docs/source/glossary.rst

     resolution
-      this term is used in the gridder, but it's not **FWHM**, it's lambda/D.  Keyword --resolution= is used If selected this way, FWHM is set as 1.15 * resolution.
+      this term is used in the gridder, but it's not **FWHM**, it's lambda/D.  Keyword --resolution= is used If selected this way, FWHM is then set as 1.15 * resolution.
 But if resolution is chosen larger, what is the effective FWHM?
 It would be better to have a dimensionless term for **resolution/pixel** and a different name for resolution